Minnesota State Income Tax - Tax Year 2012

 The Minnesota Income Tax

-Minnesota collects a state income tax at a maximum marginal tax rate of 7.85%, spread across three tax brackets.
+Minnesota collects a state income tax at a maximum marginal tax rate of %, spread across tax brackets.
 Like the Federal Income Tax, Minnesota's income tax allows couples filing jointly to pay a lower overall rate on their combined income with wider tax brackets for joint filers.
-Minnesota's maximum marginal income tax rate is the 9th highest in the United States, ranking directly below Maine's 8.50%.

 As of 2012, approximately 39% of Minnesota's state revenues come from the state income tax.
 Minnesota, like several other states, increases but doesn't double tax bracket widths for married joint filers.